-Your grade will be based entirely upon the examinations;10 that is, class participation will not directly affect your grade (although your participation in class discussions will sharpen the skills you need to demonstrate on the exams).11 The examination(s) are an opportunity for you to demonstrate your ability to provide responsible advice to a client based upon the legal principles and skills that you have learned.
-There will be a practice exam during the week of September 28 to help you prepare for the midterm12 exam.
-The midterm, October , will count for 30% of your final grade.
-The final exam (December 12, 2009, 9 a.m.) counts 70%.
+Your grade will be based entirely upon the examinations; that is, class participation will not directly affect your grade (although your participation in class discussions will sharpen the skills you need to demonstrate on the exams).
+The examination(s) are an opportunity for you to demonstrate your ability to provide responsible advice to a client based upon the legal principles and skills that you have learned.
+The midterm, Wednesday, October 16, will count for 30% of your final grade.
+The final exam (Monday, December 9, 9 a.m.) counts 70%.